terminalmage/talks/2018-07-chipy/README.md

 Instead of using that key, you can determine that the event is for a login if `data['type'] == 7`, and, a logout if `data['type'] == 8`.

-The slides are in OpenDocument Format, and can be opened both in [LibreOffice](https://www.libreoffice.org/) and [Apache OpenOffice](https://www.openoffice.org/).
+The slides from my talk are in OpenDocument Format, and can be opened both in [LibreOffice](https://www.libreoffice.org/) and [Apache OpenOffice](https://www.openoffice.org/).
 Download them [here](https://github.com/terminalmage/talks/tree/master/2018-07-chipy/ChiPy.odp).